rocketacademy/marketing-website/src/pages/faq/index.md

         2. The concepts we learn in Basics will give students the foundation to better harness frameworks such as React or Redux during Software Engineering Bootcamp.
     - question: Will Basics teach me how to make a website?
       answers: Coding Basics teaches basic coding syntax, tools, and computational thinking, not web development.
-Rocket accepts top Basics graduates to Software Engineering Bootcamp where we dive deeper into web and general application development.
+Rocket accepts top Basics students into our Software Engineering Bootcamp where we dive deeper into web and general application development.
 softwareengineeringbootcamp:
   heading: Software Engineering Bootcamp
   sidebarlabel: Software Engineering Bootcamp